dincalculator.com / health / hrv

 Does caffeine or alcohol affect HRV?

 Yes, significantly.
-Alcohol suppresses HRV for 12–24 hours after consumption, even when you do not feel hungover — this is one of the most consistent and dramatic HRV effects.
+Alcohol suppresses HRV for 12–24 hours after consumption, even when you do not feel hungover.
+This is one of the most consistent and dramatic HRV effects.
 Caffeine has a modest short-term effect that clears within a few hours.
 For this reason, always measure HRV before coffee or tea, and note alcohol consumption in your training log alongside your HRV reading to avoid misinterpreting the suppression as training fatigue.